IA267 Scheduling

 Learning outcomes

-The graduate will be able to identify and describe various scheduling problems appearing in practice.
+The graduate will be able to identify and describe various scheduling problems that appear in practice in areas like manufacturing, real-time systems, and services.

 The graduate will be aware of algorithms and solution methods for project planning, scheduling in real-time systems, scheduling of flexible assembly systems, or educational timetabling.